1. Make sure you take the phyllo dough out of the freezer several hours early to defrost.

-3. Heat the olive oil in a large saucepan, stir for a few minutes until it becomes translucent.
+3. Heat the olive oil in a large saucepan, add onions and stir for a few minutes until it becomes translucent.

 4. Add the spinach and some salt and pepper, cover and cook on medium heat until the spinach is wilted, stirring occasionally.

 5. Strain the mixture in a colander to remove excess liquid.